The safety of our patients and staff is our top priority.

 You will be asked to disinfect your hands and leave all your personal belongings, except your phone, in the waiting area.
 We also installed lockers, which will allow you to safely store your belongings for the duration of your dental appointment.

 We are working extremely hard to minimize contact and maintain 6 feet of safe distance between patients.
-We are spacing our appointments to have no more than two people in the waiting area at any given time (in most cases, you will be the only person).
+We are spacing our appointments to have no more than two people in the waiting area at any given time.
 To achieve this, we are asking our adult patients to arrive alone.
 If you need an escort due to your medical situation, please advise us in advance so we can make proper accommodations.

 In addition, we placed a few benches directly outside of the office, so if there is more than one person in the waiting area, you can comfortably wait outside.